Myndex/SAPC-APCA/documentation/minimum_compliance.md

 - Associated non-text guidelines chart.

 ### APCA™ Certified
-For certification, a site or tool must meet the APCA Compliant standard above, and then have source code and implementation evaluated and certified by Myndex Research.
-The certification service will be available at the conclusion of the beta period.
+For certification, a site or tool must meet the "APCA Compliant" standard above, and then have source code and implementation evaluated and certified by Myndex Research or Accessible Reading Technologies.
+The certification service will be available at a future date, following the conclusion of the beta period.

-Only APCA Certified apps will be permitted to use the trademarked "Powered by APCA" or "APCA" official logos.
+Only APCA Certified apps will be permitted to use the trademarked **"Powered by APCA" or "APCA™" official logos.**

 ### APCA Beta Testers
-APCA Beta sites may have different variations on the above requirements, determined on a case by case basis.
+APCA Beta sites may have different variations on the above requirements, permitted on a case by case basis, under the experimental use case temporary exception.

-To become "officially" involved in the APCA beta program, please send an email to "legal@myndex.com" with "APCA Beta" in the subject line.
+To become officially involved in the APCA beta program, please send an email to "info@readtech.org" with "APCA Beta" in the subject line.

 ## Further Discussion